Better-Boy/minds-java-sdk/README.md

 ### Installation

-Requires atleast java 11
+Requires atleast java 11.
+Yet to be published to maven central.

-#### TODO

-- Chat completion - OpenAI has no official java sdk
-- CI/CD using github actions

 ### Getting Started